alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

                 Library    AltTesterLibrary
                 Suite Setup    Initialize Altdriver
                 Suite Teardown    Stop Altdriver
-            - The ``Test Cases`` section stores all your tests who should have a specific and relevant name
+            - The ``Test Cases`` section stores all your tests which should have a specific and relevant name
             .. code-block:: robot

                 *** Test Cases ***